Which Of The Following Elements Is Not True About Passwords

 Myth 3: You Need to Memorize Complex Passwords.

 Absolutely not!
-Trying to remember a dozen or more unique, complex passwords is a recipe for disaster.
-People often resort to writing them down (a security risk) or choosing weaker, more memorable passwords.
-The solution is to use a reputable password manager.
-These tools generate and store strong, unique passwords for all your accounts, and you only need to remember one master password or passphrase.
+On the flip side, trying to remember a dozen or more unique, complex passwords is a recipe for disaster.
+Which means people often resort to writing them down (a security risk) or choosing weaker, more memorable passwords.
+Which means the solution is to use a reputable password manager.
+These tools generate and store strong, unique passwords for all your accounts, and you only need to remember one master password or passphrase Turns out it matters..

 Myth 4: Security Questions Are a Reliable Way to Recover Your Account.